GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/dr-solution-based-on-cross-region-deployment-in-single-cluster.md

 Supports High Availability:
 - A single AZ is unavailable with the same performance
 - A single DC is unavailable with the same performance
-- A single region(city) is unavailable with the degraded performance
+- A single region(city) is unavailable with slightly degraded performance

 You can take it a step further by providing read and write services on both 3 regions.
 So, the next solution is:
 (This solution may have higher latency, so if that's unacceptable, it's not recommended.)